hankchiutw/hankchiutw.github.io/README.md

 ## Tech Stack I used
 Front-end engineering becomes complex and developers are free to have their own mindset(opinionated) during the development process.

 JavaScript is imperfect, but you can take advantage of thousands of libraries to get things done or build components/modules by yourself.
-In terms of project architecture, I classify it into 3 parts: _UI template_, _state management_  and _code optimization_.
+I classify tools for different aspects of front-end development: _UI template_, _styling_, _state management_, _code optimization_, _testing_ and _editor_.

 #### UI template
 The reason why using UI libraries is that things will go messy if you define layout by HTML and operate on DOM elements by `document.querySelector` or jQuery.